BOLD Infrastructure for Alzheimer's Act

-Working with bipartisan Congressional champions, the Alzheimer’s Association through the Alzheimer’s Impact Movement (AIM) was instrumental in the development and introduction of the Building Our Largest Dementia (BOLD) Infrastructure for Alzheimer’s Act (S. 2076/H.R.
-4256).
-The bill would create an Alzheimer’s public health infrastructure across the country to implement effective Alzheimer's interventions focused on public health issues such as increasing early detection and diagnosis, reducing risk and preventing avoidable hospitalizations.
-The BOLD Infrastructure for Alzheimer's Act would also increase implementation of the Healthy Brain Initiative's Public Health Road Map nationwide by establishing Alzheimer’s centers of excellence, providing cooperative agreements to public health departments, and increasing data collection, analysis and timely reporting.
+Working with bipartisan Congressional champions, the Alzheimer's Association through the Alzheimer's Impact Movement (AIM) was instrumental in the development, introduction and of the passage of the Building Our Largest Dementia (BOLD) Infrastructure for Alzheimer's Act (P.L.
+115-406).
+The bill creates an Alzheimer's public health infrastructure across the country to implement effective Alzheimer's interventions focused on public health issues such as increasing early detection and diagnosis, reducing risk and preventing avoidable hospitalizations.
+The BOLD Infrastructure for Alzheimer's Act will establish this by establishing Alzheimer's and Related Dementias Public Health Centers of Excellence, providing funding to state, local and tribal public health departments, and increasing data analysis and timely reporting.
 Learn more about the BOLD Infrastructure for Alzheimer's Act below.

-Specifically, the BOLD Infrastructure for Alzheimer's Act would direct the Centers for Disease Control and Prevention (CDC) to:
+Specifically, the BOLD Infrastructure for Alzheimer's Act directs the Centers for Disease Control and Prevention (CDC) to:

 - The Centers will increase education of public health officials, health care professionals, and the public on Alzheimer's, brain health, and health disparities.